ircashem/Avyukt/README.md

   * Come on man, You must be knowing about Metasploit, I dont have to tell it!

 # Features of Avyukt Payload
-Here are some of the features which are found in the default Avyukt Payloads
+Here are some of the features which are found in the default Avyukt Payloads, Avyukt Payloads are programmed by me in Python.
   * Screenshot Ability
   * Upload Files
   * Download Files